 Scholarly Commons Citation

 Teitelbaum, Joshua C., "Age and Tenure of the Justices and Productivity of the U.S. Supreme Court: Are Term Limits Necessary?"
 (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 602.
+602.